Overview

 Eject Button

-Opens the Android filepicker to load a sound.
+Opens the Android file picker to load a sound.
 Decoding can be interrupted by pressing the back button on your device.

 Mic Button